 Racing games are one of the most popular genres of mobile gaming.
-If you’re a driver looking to compete, enjoy a realistic driving experience, or just drift around, we have the app for you.
-Here are the seven best racing games for Android smartphones and tablets.
+If you’re a driver looking to compete, enjoy a realistic driving experience, or just drift around, we have just the game for you.
+Here is what we think the seven best racing games for Android smartphones and tablets as of 2021!

 For serious driving and realistic simulation, Real Racing 3 takes the chequered flag.
-Each car behaves according to its specs in terms of tire traction, weight, handling, etc. In Real Racing 3, you can race on 17 circuits with more than 140 different official cars from the likes of Lamborghini, Porsche, Mercedes-Benz, Audi, and Ferrari.
+Each car behaves according to its specs in terms of tire traction, weight, handling, etc. In Real Racing 3, you can race on 40 circuits at 19 rear world locations with more than 250 different official cars from the likes of Lamborghini, Porsche, Mercedes-Benz, Audi, and Ferrari.
 There are also numerous multiplayer modes to choose from so you can race your friends.

 The game also looks gorgeous, but those pretty graphics and licensed content take up space.
-Make sure you have at least 1.5GB free before you hit the download button.
+Make sure you have at least 2.5GB free before you hit the download button.

 GT Racing 2 is another title from Gameloft – developer of the above Asphalt 9 – is much more realistic than its arcadey brother.
 This is simply one of the best racing simulators for mobile devices.
 Choose from a selection of 71 cars from 37 top manufacturers.
 You can drive around 13 circuits - including the real Mazda Raceway Laguna Seca - from four different points of view and race at more than 1,400 events.
 The game is constantly being updated with new content, too, with 28 new challenges landing each and every week.

 This is a great game if you like to modify the performance of your vehicle in the garage and test out your changes on the track in the most realistic racing simulation on Android.